Azure/iotedge/edge-modules/TransactableModuleSample/README.md

     ```
     az iot edge image terms accept --publisher contoso --offer tempsensor --plan payg
     ```
-1. Once the terms of use is accepted, deploy the module on an IoT Edge device.
+1. Once the terms of use are accepted, deploy the module on an IoT Edge device.
 Here, the `--auth-type login` is important as deployment must be done with AAD authentication:

     ```
     az iot edge deployment create --hub-name myIoTHub --deployment-id contosoDeployment ---content ./contoso.deployment.json --target-condition "deviceId='myEdgeDevice'" --priority 10 --auth-type login
     ```
 1. And here's where we should talk about the deployment manifest.

-### The sample deployment manifest
+### The deployment manifest

 The deployment manifest `contoso.deployment.json` requires a special section to indicate the module offer.
 Click [here](./contoso.deployment.json) to see a sample json file.
-The important section is to add a `modulesPurchase` at the end of the dpeloyment manifest, like this:
+The important section is to add a `modulesPurchase` at the end of the deployment manifest, like this:

 ```json
     "modulesPurchase": {